kvarak/dnd/docs/_Classes/warlock.md

 | 7 | You love the taste of meat. |
 | 8 | Antlers sprout from your head. |

 ### Huntsman's Disciple
-At 1st level, you gain proficiency with Tracking.
+Add *Survival* to your class skills and gain 1 skill point to spend on it.
 When you encounter the tracks of a creature, you can summon a spiritual hound to lead you, granting you advantage on checks to track your quarry.
 It can track targets over water and by scent.
 The spiritual hound disappears if you roll initiative.
 In addition, you may choose to leave tracks or not in mundane terrain.

 ### Pale Rider
-At 6th level, you learn to summon a loyal steed from the Huntsman’s stable.
+You learn to summon a loyal steed from the Huntsman’s stable.
 You can cast *find steed* without expending a spell slot.
 When cast in this way, its casting time is one action, and you can choose to have the steed appear underneath you, moving you instantly to the saddle.

 While you are mounted on the summoned steed, you can choose to take any damage that would be dealt to the steed.
 When summoned, your steed appears with hit points equal to the amount it had when you dismissed it.
 While summoned, your steed recovers all lost hit points whenever you finish a long rest.